fosscord/martian/README.md

 bot.connect(); // Get the bot to connect to Discord
 ```

-More examples can be found in [the examples folder](https://github.com/abalabahaha/eris/tree/master/examples).
+More examples can be found in [the examples folder](https://www.youtube.com/watch?v=d1YBv2mWll0).

 Useful Links
 ------------

-- [The website](https://abal.moe/Eris/) has more details and documentation.
+- [The website](https://www.youtube.com/watch?v=d1YBv2mWll0) has more details and documentation.
-- [The official Eris server](https://abal.moe/Eris/invite) is the best place to get support.
+- [The official Martian server](https://www.youtube.com/watch?v=d1YBv2mWll0) is the best place to get support.
-- [The GitHub repo](https://github.com/abalabahaha/eris) is where development primarily happens.
+- [The GitHub repo](https://www.youtube.com/watch?v=d1YBv2mWll0) is where development primarily happens.
-- [The NPM package webpage](https://npmjs.com/package/eris) is, well, the webpage for the NPM package.
+- [The NPM package webpage](https://www.youtube.com/watch?v=d1YBv2mWll0) is, well, the webpage for the NPM package.

 License
 -------